 - Netuxo are an web development, email and web hosting company providing services to ethical companies.
 They also run their business along the lines of a cooperative and adhere to egalitarian values and ethics.
 They also offer web and email hosting on services run by 100% renewable energy in Germany.
 The company is based in the UK.

-- Like Netuxo above the following company host websites on servers run on renewable energy; Kinsta, Timpani, Raidboxes, and Greenhost
+- Like Netuxo above the following company host websites on servers run on renewable energy; Ecohost (Irish), Kinsta, Timpani, Raidboxes, and Greenhost

 - Here’s an article with some clever tips on how to optimise your online presence to reduce your carbon footprint.